Utah Administrative Code

 (29) using deceptive or intimidating practices in which to gain bail bond business.

-The Board and the commissioner shall investigate allegations of unprofessional conduct on the part of any bail bond surety, or bail bond surety agent.
+The Board or the commissioner shall investigate allegations of unprofessional conduct on the part of any bail bond surety, bail bond surety agent, or bail bond producer.
 Complaints alleging unprofessional conduct shall be submitted in writing to the Department of Insurance.

 (1) Investigations shall be completed in the following manner: